Breeding Location:

 Range and Habitat

-Western Wood-Pewee: Breeds from eastern Alaska, Mackenzie, and Manitoba south through western U.S. Spends winters in the tropics.
-Preferred habitats include open woodlands, woodland edges, and orchards.
+Western Wood-Pewee: This species breeds from southeastern Alaska, the Northwest Territories, and Manitoba south throughout western U.S. from California east to Nebraska and south into Mexico.
+They spend winters in the tropics.
+Its preferred habitats include open woodlands, woodland edges, and orchards.

 Breeding and Nesting